fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault2.md

   # Push each return addresses onto the output stack for outputs to intermediateAddress_.
   <intermediateAddress, 2, -1, publicKeyA2Hash_, publicKeyB2Hash_> PUSHOUTPUTSTACK

-  # Ensure that the input is spent only to intermediateDestination or changeAddress1 with
+  # Ensure that the input is spent only to intermediateDestination or changeAddress1.
+  <1, intermediateAddress_, _, _, _, ...> CONSTRAINDESTINATION
-  # a maximum fee of 512 times the 300-block median fee-per-byte.
+  # Limit fee to 512 times the 300-block median fee-per-byte.
-  <1, intermediateAddress_, 300 blocks, 512x> CONSTRAINDESTINATION
+  <300 blocks, 512x> LIMITFEECONTRIBUTION

   # Require a signature for 1 of the 2 keys.
   <publicKeyA1, _> CHECKSIG